ayrapetovai/dfm/README.md

 The source directory is ignored by default, yet the directory that contains it is not ignored.
 All files and subdirectories of the containing source directory can be added under the management.

-### Add and Apply Conflict Detection
+### Add and Pull Conflict Detection
-Subcommand `add` copy files from target directory to source directory, subcommand `apply` copy from source directory to target directory respectively.
+Subcommand `add` copy files from target directory to source directory, subcommand `pull` copy from source directory to target directory respectively.
 Before perform any coping the check any modification conflict present.
 The check algorithm allows to figure out the fact that target file was edited by user or owning program, and the fact that target file was edited by user or by `git`.
-1. if !TF.exists && SF.exists then, `add` aborts with error, `apply` copies SF to TF.
+1. if !TF.exists && SF.exists then, `add` aborts with error, `pull` copies SF to TF.
-2. if TF.exists && !TF.symlink && !SF.exists then `add` will copy TF to SF, `apply` will fail.
+2. if TF.exists && !TF.symlink && !SF.exists then `add` will copy TF to SF, `pull` will fail.
-3. if TF.exists && TF.symlink && !SF.exists then `add` will fail and `apply` will fail.
+3. if TF.exists && TF.symlink && !SF.exists then `add` will fail and `pull` will fail.
-4. if !TF.exists && !SF.exists then, `add` will fail, `apply` will fail.
+4. if !TF.exists && !SF.exists then, `add` will fail, `pull` will fail.
-5. if TF.exists && TF.symlink && SF.exists then, `add` do nothing and `apply` do nothing.
+5. if TF.exists && TF.symlink && SF.exists then, `add` do nothing and `pull` do nothing.
 6. if TF.exists && !TF.symlink && SF.exists then, checks performed:
-    1. if TF.mtime == SF.ctime && SF.ctime == SF.mtime then, no file was modified, `add` and `apply` will do nothing.
+    1. if TF.mtime == SF.ctime && SF.ctime == SF.mtime then, no file was modified, `add` and `pull` will do nothing.
     2. if TF.mtime == SF.ctime && SF.ctime < SF.mtime, source file was modified, target file was not,
-    `add` subcommand will overwrite changes in source file (conflict), `apply` subcommand will copy new version of source file to the target file (no conflict).
+    `add` subcommand will overwrite changes in source file (conflict), `pull` subcommand will copy new version of source file to the target file (no conflict).
     3. if TF.mtime > SF.ctime && SF.ctime == SF.mtime then, target file was modified, source file was not,
-    `add` subcommand will copy new version of the target file to the source file (no conflict), `apply` subcommand will overwrite new changes in the target file (conflict).
+    `add` subcommand will copy new version of the target file to the source file (no conflict), `pull` subcommand will overwrite new changes in the target file (conflict).
     4. if TF.mtime > SF.ctime && SF.ctime < SF.mtime then, both files was modified independently, both `add` and
-   `apply` subcommands will overwrite new modifications (conflict).
+   `pull` subcommands will overwrite new modifications (conflict).

 ### Init
 The supposed workflow is this:
 Setting up an existing repo with dotfiles:
 - user downloads the repository, with the source directory locating at the root of the repository, or a one of its subdirectories.
 - user executes `$ dfm init path/to/repo/` or with path directly to the source directory.
-- user executes `$ dfm apply` to copy all the dotfiles to the home directory.
+- user executes `$ dfm pull` to copy all the dotfiles to the home directory.

 Creating a new repo for dotfiles:
 - user crates a directory somewhere in filesystem to make it a source directory.